Mayank0875/DSA-Problem/The Lost Grimoire/problem.md

 An ancient library contains countless magical grimoires, all neatly arranged on a single, vast shelf and sorted by a unique identification number.
 A librarian needs to quickly check if a specific grimoire is on this shelf without searching one by one.
 Your task is to create a function that takes the sorted list of grimoire IDs and a target ID as input.
-The function should efficiently determine whether the grimoire is present and return a simple confirmation.
+The function should efficiently determine whether the grimoire is present and return true if present otherwise false .
 The grimoire IDs are sorted in non-decreasing order.

 You must write an algorithm with O(log n) runtime complexity